UCAS code: V100

 Depending on the courses you choose to study in Years 1 and 2, you may have the option to choose one from another subject outside history.

-You will take specialist courses in history and engage in independent research to produce an honours dissertation on a topic substantially of your own devising.
+You will also engage in independent research to produce an honours dissertation on a topic substantially of your own devising.

 Find out more about the compulsory and optional courses in this degree programme.